Michgotj/CalorieTracker/README.md

 REACT_APP_FIREBASE_MEASUREMENT_ID=G-CP5GMH89MQ

 These are the default API keys and configuration values for the project.

-4.Run the App: Navigate to the 'src' folder and run npm start to start the app.
+4. Run the App: Navigate to the 'src' folder and run npm start to start the app.

 This application was developed using:

 1. React.js for a modern and responsive UI.
 2. Firebase Firestore for efficient data storage and backend functionality.
 3. OpenAI: Leveraging OpenAI for advanced features.

 Join MealCalorieTracker today and embark on a journey to better health and wellness!

 ![image](https://github.com/Michgotj/CalorieTrackerApp/assets/142809781/dc9a1a4d-8bcc-43d9-b609-edc45ec9e92f)